This is an important story. It tells the story of a young girl and how she wound up a victim of sexual abuse at the hands of her gymnastics coach.

 Given that reality, we should not be surprised that a fair number of pedophiles saw an opportunity in youth sports.
 The fact that we are now finding out that the problem is larger than anyone could have imagined is not a result of something surprising happening here, but rather it’s a combination of three things that I think we, as a society, have overlooked.

 - We assumed various authorities were providing oversight of the programs and coaches.
 It has become clear now though, that oversight was lax, at best, and possibly criminally negligent at worst.
 We’re continuing to learn about repeat offenders, allowed to keep coaching while under investigation.
-We’re learning about playing time being taken away from kids who failed to comply with a coaches advances, without nary a raised eyebrow by the teams, and we’re learning about parents who ignored the signs from their kids because of their own aspirations.
+We’re learning about playing time being taken away from kids who failed to comply with a coaches advances, without so much as a raised eyebrow by the teams, and we’re learning about parents who ignored the signs from their kids because of their own aspirations.

 - We also assumed that kids who are athletic, and successful at sports, would not make for good targets.
 They’re not the misfit, low self-esteem types that we think of when we think of kids who would fall victim to grooming.
 We underestimated how much pressure these kids are under, and how that pressure corresponds into self-doubt.
 What better way to soothe that doubt than a caring, sympathetic coach there to tell you that you are successful?